jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (a) the relevant resource consent authority; and
   (b) the Environmental Protection Authority.
 (2)
-(3) The joint application must include an assessment of effects that complies with section 88(2)﻿(b) of the Resource Management Act 1991 and section 39 of this Act.
+(3) The joint application must include an assessment of effects that complies with section 239(4)﻿(b) of the Natural and Built Environment Act 2023 and section 39 of this Act.
-(4) The joint application may specify that the application for resource consent is lodged with the EPA under section 145 of the Resource Management Act 1991.
+(4) The joint application may specify that the application for resource consent is lodged with the EPA under clause 60 of Schedule 10 of the Natural and Built Environment Act 2023.

 ### 92 Separate applications for consents for cross-boundary activity
 Subparts 2A to 2D apply to an application for a marine consent if a person—